shriramch/shriramch.github.io/_news/semproj.md

 related_posts: false
 ---

-Our work on Maximus during my semester project, submitted on 11 October 2024, was accepted at SIGMOD 2025!
+Our work on Maximus, which I contributed to during my semester project and submitted on October 11, 2024, has been accepted at SIGMOD 2025!